 TULSA, OKLA. – Nearly 100 undergraduate students gathered on the OU-Tulsa campus recently for an exciting introduction to medical school.
-Pre-Med Day, organized by the OU-TU School of Community Medicine, focuses on recruiting students from tribal, rural and other underserved Oklahoma communities for careers in health care professions.
+Pre-Med Day, organized by the OU-TU School of Community Medicine, focuses on recruiting students from tribal, rural, and other underserved Oklahoma communities to help them on their way to the health care professions.

-“This started from what I wish I had had,” said Ainsly Wolfinbarger, third-year medical student and coordinator of the event.
+“This started from what I wish I had had,” said Ainsly Wolfinbarger, fourth-year medical student who helped with the event.
 “I’ve learned that improving health outcomes in Oklahoma starts with inspiring and equipping the next generation of medical providers.
 And knowing how tough the journey is and how many barriers there are to navigate and hoops to jump through, I want to be able to help them.”

 As part of the day, the students participated in a short lecture of the kind they would experience in medical school.
-They also took part in several simulations, including an abscess, incision and drainage suturing workshop, a practice ultrasound, and a clinical skills demonstration.
-Participants listened to heart and lung sounds and learned how to perform ear and eye exams.
+They also took part in several simulations, including an abscess, incision, and drainage suturing workshop, practice ultrasound, and a clinical skills demonstration, listening to heart and lung sounds, and learning how to perform ear and eye exams.
 They were also introduced to social determinants of health, or how socioeconomic factors influence patients’ health, a cornerstone of the School of Community Medicine curriculum.
 The day ended with a resource fair that included admissions information, MCAT help and even mentoring opportunities with current medical students.

 “I like to say that Catalyst is an investment that multiplies,” said Wolfinbarger.
 “It's an investment in students, but it's also an investment in the community and the lives they're going to serve in the years to come.”